revk/SQLlib/sqllib.md

 Another key aspect of SQL is error handling.
 If a query fails.
 In a most cases a query would not fail, SQL is quite robust, an `UPDATE` may do nothing if no rows match a `WHERE` clause, a `SELECT` may return no rows.
 So for the vast majority of SQL coding you don't ever expect an error.
 However, good code needs to check the response from every single query to be sure.

-To accommodate this all of the query wrappes include a `_safe_` version of the query.
+To accommodate this all of the query wraps include a `_safe_` version of the query.
 In the even there is an error with the query this version reports the query and error to stderr, and aborts the code.
 Used in conjunction with SQL transactions this provides a safe abort for any unexpected error and provides the details needed to work out what happened.

 ### Debug

-Anotehr aspect of any SQL code is working out exactly what happend.
-A variabled is defined `sqldebug` which is an `int` and so can be used with `POPT_ARG_NONE` in a `popt` argument list to allow debug to be enabled.
+Another aspect of any SQL code is working out exactly what happened.
+A variable is defined `sqldebug` which is an `int` and so can be used with `POPT_ARG_NONE` in a `popt` argument list to allow debug to be enabled.
 The effect is that every query is logged to stderr, along with execution time and number of rows returned.

 ### Formatting queries